 This is an off-campus clinical internship and requires students to secure outside placements with approved site supervision.
 Students have the opportunity to practice and provide a variety of counseling related activities that would normally be expected of a counseling staff member.
-This course includes 125 each hours of direct service, 62.5 of which must be relational (couples/families).
-This course requires weekly individual site supervision and weekly group supervision with program faculty.
-Prerequisites: MFT 633
+The 300-hour internship includes a minimum of 150 hours of direct service and weekly individual and group supervision.
+Prerequisites: MFT 661